Symfony 4: A quick Demo

 git commit -m "initial set of files"

-Remember that the skeleton only has one file, composer.json
+Remember that the skeleton only has one file, composer.json.
+Check the

 added by Symfony Flex based on the installed packages, as described in recipes.